RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 3. A general migration where many combinations are possible.

-    1. Change server and OS: Migrate and simultaneously move to a new application server and operating system.
+    1. Change server: Migrate and simultaneously move to a new application server.

-    2. Separate servers: It does not matter whether your OTRS/ ((OTRS)) Community Edition was previously installed on two separate servers (application and database servers).
+    2. Separate servers: It does not matter whether your OTRS/ ((OTRS)) Community Edition was previously installed on two separate servers (application and database server).
 It also does not matter whether you want to change OTOBO to such a configuration.

     3. Different databases: Migrate from any of the supported databases to any other one.